About the VIP Program at Greenbelt Park.

 Opportunities include Campground host, invasive plant removal partner, park cleanups, and trail partner.
 The park also hosts the Potomac Watershed Cleanup (April), National Trails Day (June), Public Lands Day (September), and Invasive Plant Removal Days (all throughout the year on the first Saturday of each month).
 Call us and help make a difference!

-For more information on the Park Volunteer program, please contact Ranger Barry at 301-344-3944.
+For more information on the Park Volunteer program, please contact Ranger Barry by email or by phone at 301-344-3944.